tangentyh/notes-of-tan/docs/backend/redis-notes.md

          // ...
      } sentinel;
      ```
-     - `sentinelRedisInstance` — states of master, slave or another sentinel, tbd
+     - `sentinelRedisInstance` — states of master, slave or another sentinel
+     - persistent state — sentinel state is persisted in the sentinel configuration file: every time a new configuration is received, or created (leader Sentinels), for a master, the configuration is persisted on disk together with the configuration epoch
    - link — command link and subscribe link, first established to the master and then slaves
-     - channel — sentinel subscribe by sending command `SUBSCRIBE __sentinel__:hello` via subscribe link once it is established
+     - channel — sentinels publish and subscribe via the channel `__sentinel__:hello`
-     - inter-sentinel link — upon the discovery of other sentinels, command links established mutually
+     - inter-sentinel communication — discovery each other sentinel by pub/sub (see below), then establish command links to each other
+     - sentinel as a Redis-compatible Pub/Sub server — for clients to get notified about sentinel events, see [redis.io](https://redis.io/topics/sentinel#pubsub-messages) for event list and message format
    - heartbeat
      - `INFO` master and slaves — sentinel will send `INFO` to master in 0.1 Hz, refreshing `run_id` and `slaves` accordingly, for newly added slaves, sentinel will create link to them and send heartbeats in the same manner, and extract `run_id`, `role`, `master_link_status`, `slave_priority`, `slave_repl_offset` etc. from `INFO`
      - make master and slaves `PUBLISH` and piggyback — sentinel send `PUBLISH` to master and slave, defaults to 0.5 Hz